 So, what better way of teaching young people some of the rudiments of safe driving than giving them the opportunity to learn interactively?
 Whatever the environment – it could be urban, rural or motorway – whatever the situation – it could be school run time, a traffic jam or potential road hazard – and whatever the weather – it could be rain, hail, fog or snow – driving simulators can recreate faithful simulations that give young drivers the opportunity to learn without the risk inherent on the road.

 The Goodyear Driving Academy uses an online driving simulator as part of its Young Driver Challenge competition for under 17-year-olds.

 Kim Stanton, who runs the Young Driver scheme, said, "The Young Driver Challenge was a huge success last year.
 The final event included 40 youngsters who all demonstrated a driving ability well beyond their years, and I think people would be stunned to see how good they are."

 Of course, nothing can replace the experience of driving on real roads and in genuine conditions, but simulators could perhaps help fill in some of the current gaps in the young driver training system – surely that can only be a good thing?

-Get a Quote today and discover the benefits of Coverbox.
+Get a Quote today and discover the benefits of Drive Wiser.